clojurewerkz/monger.docs/articles/getting_started.md

 ## What to Read Next

-Documentation is organized as a number of guides, covering all kinds of topics.
+The documentation is organized as a number of guides, covering all kinds of topics.

 We recommend that you read the following guides first, if possible, in this order: